fortinet-solutions-cse/fortistacks/docs/Fortimanager.md

 +--------------------------------------+-------+--------+---------------------------------+-----------+--------+
 ```

+It is up to you to connect or not a floating ip.

 Adapt to your IP and gateway:

 Log to the console (vnc on openstack), user admin  no passwd.